 “Getting closure” is perhaps one of the most overrated advice you can get.
 The truth is, there’s no such thing as getting some closure.

-There’s no use looking for answers from your ex.
-Truthfully, they won’t be able to give you any satisfying answers.
 People break up because relationships are no longer working.
 For whatever reason, you no longer make each other happy, or you’re going your separate ways in life.

 The closest thing you get to closure is accepting the fact that the relationship is over and there is nothing more you can do about it.

-9. Don’t jump to the next relationship.
+10. Don’t jump to the next relationship